haokunli/DataSci/Assignment-1.md

 #### Tasks

-1. Produce a statistical summary for the adjusted closing prices.
+1. Produce a statistical summary for the adjusted close prices.

-2. Calculate the daily returns and the logarithmic returns for the adjusted closing prices and compare them.
+2. Calculate the daily returns and the logarithmic returns for the adjusted close prices and compare them.

 3. Plot a histogram of the returns.
 Can a normal distribution be used as a model here?